Welcome to Dravida dasa's Padma Productions!

 Himself to Brahma at the dawn of the universe.
 The Krsna-karnamrta,

-verses from the Karnamrta during the latter portion of His pastimes,
+from the Karnamrta during the latter portion of His

-in Jagannatha Puri.
-The poetry of the Karnamrta is unsurpassed
+pastimes, in Jagannatha Puri.
+The poetry of the Karnamrta is

-Lord Caitanya discovered these two books on His tour of South India, and
+literature.
+Lord Caitanya discovered these two books on His

-He eagerly had them copied so He could take them back to Puri and share
+India, and He eagerly had them copied so He could take them back to Puri

-of the Brahma-samhita are by Srila Bhaktisiddhanta Sarasvati Thakura
+Translations of the Brahma-samhita are by Srila Bhaktisiddhanta

-and Srila Prabhupada; the translations of the Krsna-karnamrta are by
+Sarasvati Thakura and Srila Prabhupada; the translations of the Krsna-karnamrta

 60-min.